Empathy probably isn’t the first word that comes to mind when you think about cybersecurity.

 The importance of getting a different perspective

 The Cambridge Dictionary defines empathy as the ability to share someone else's feelings or experiences by imagining what it would be like to be in that person's situation.

 These days, empathy is pretty important in the world of marketing.
 Most forward-thinking businesses don’t even attempt to attract their prospects until they’ve tried to see things from their perspective.

 That isn’t to say there aren’t still some old-school brands around.
 You might have come across them yourself.
 They act a bit like a travelling salesman from the 1950s - urging prospects to “step right up” and “buy now”, without knowing anything about them or their daily challenges.
 But fortunately they’re a dying breed.

-If you’ve been involved in an app development process, chances are you that you’ll have tried to see things from your end user’s point of view.
-You’ll probably have had workshops where you imagine them using the app and interacting with its many features.
+If you’ve been involved in a mobile app development process, chances are you’ll have tried to see things from your end user’s point of view, too.
+You’ll probably have had workshops where you imagine them using your app and interacting with its many features.

 Normally, though, this is only done with the objective of improving the UX of the app.
 Testing and improving usability is crucial, of course.
 But only empathizing with your customers so you can improve the user experience is a bit of a missed opportunity.

 It should also help to shape your security planning.

 Not too long ago we wrote about the concept of the zero trust world.
 We described it as a place full of malware, jailbroken devices, and outdated OS that doesn’t get the latest security updates.
 In other words, a very different world to the one you tend to picture when you first design your app.